 How to Avoid Streaks, Prevent Damage, and Keep Floors Clean

-- Wipe up spills immediately after they occur to prevent the formation of stains.
+- Wipe up spills immediately after they occur to prevent stains from forming.

 - Avoid excess water when mopping to prevent streaking.